jesperhoy/bootstrap.js.light/README.md

 Super lightweight replacement for JQuery and bootstrap.js for Bootstrap v.
 3 and v.
 4 projects.

+As a small enhancement over the original JQuery/Bootstrap.js, this library also supports opening multiple modals on top of each other (from v.
+0.4.0).

 2.0 KB minified and gzipped.
-No dependencies.

-Only very basic functionality is provided for Modals, Dropdowns, Tabs, Alerts, and Collapses (tool bar).
+Only very basic functionality is provided for Modals, Dropdowns, Tabs, Alerts, Collapses (tool bar), and Carousel.

 To use it, simply copy the 'bsjslight3.min.js' or 'bsjslight4.min.js' file (depending on your version of Bootstrap) to your website and reference it on a web-page (`<script src="bsjslight3.min.js"></script>`) and get rid of JQuery and the Bootstrap javascript (bootstrap.js) files/references.